Traditional Western Jobs in Odessa, Texas

 Long Term Impact of Stimulus Funding

-The City of Odessa also received $3.9 Million to use for improving transportation.
-It was targeted successfully to purchase a dozen new city buses, support vehicles, support equipment, fare collection equipment, new route signs, new bus shelters, communications equipment; and to pay for preventive maintenance.
+The City of Odessa also received $3.9 million to use for improving transportation.
+That money purchased a dozen new city buses, support vehicles, support equipment, fare collection equipment, new route signs, new bus shelters, and communications equipment; it also paid for preventive maintenance.

 Higher Education for Good Jobs

 - The University of Texas of the Permian Basin - Provides curricula for earth sciences degrees and occupations near the classic petroleum basin.
 Dozens of undergraduate majors include Environmental Science, so important in the 21st Century; Leadership Studies, vital as well; and others.
 Ten graduate fields are also provided.

 - Odessa College

 - Texas Tech University Health Sciences Center - Permian Basin Campus

 Teaching Hospitals and Healthcare Services